Computable randomness and betting for computable probability spaces: Computable randomness with respect to computable probability spaces

 We say that the test $(U_{n})$ is \noun{bounded by} the measure $\nu$. \end{defn}

-\begin{thm}[Merkle et al.\ \cite{Merkle2006}] On $(2^{\omega},\lambda)$, a string $x\in2^{\omega}$ is computably random if and only if $x$ is not covered by any bounded Martin-Löf test. \end{thm} The next theorem and definition give five equivalent tests for computable randomness (with respect to a cell decomposition $\mathcal{A}$).
+\begin{thm}[Downey et al.\ \cite{Downey2004a} and Merkle et al.\ \cite{Merkle2006}] On $(2^{\omega},\lambda)$, a sequence $x\in2^{\omega}$ is computably random if and only if $x$ is not covered by any bounded Martin-Löf test. \end{thm} The next theorem and definition give five equivalent types of tests for computable randomness with respect to a cell decomposition $\mathcal{A}$.
 (I also give a machine characterization of computable randomness in Section~\ref{sec:Kolmogorov-complexity-and-randomness}.)
-The integral test and Vitali cover test are new for computable randomness, although they are implicit in the proof of Theorem~\ref{thm:bounded_ML_test_cantor}. \begin{thm} Let $\mathcal{A}$ be a cell decomposition of the computable probability space $(\mathcal{X},\mu)$.
-If $x\in\mathcal{X}$ is neither an unrepresented point nor in a null cell, then the following are equivalent. \begin{enumerate} \item (Martingale test) There is a computable martingale $M\colon2^{<\omega}\rightarrow[0,\infty)$ satisfying
+The integral test and Solovay test are new for computable randomness, although they are implicit in the proof of Theorem~\ref{thm:bounded_ML_test_cantor}. \begin{thm} Let $\mathcal{A}$ be a cell decomposition of the computable probability space $(\mathcal{X},\mu)$.
+If $x\in\mathcal{X}$ is neither an unrepresented point nor in a null cell, then the following are equivalent. \begin{enumerate} \item (Martingale test) There is an a.e.\ computable martingale $M\colon{\subseteq{}}2^{<\omega}\rightarrow[0,\infty)$ satisfying for all $\sigma\in2^{<\omega}$